 - Equity Based Mortgage Insurance Removal

-Under this option, mortgage lenders remove mortgage insurance payments once a home has 20% equity based on it’s current market value (homeowners must request)
+Under this option, mortgage lenders remove mortgage insurance payments once a home has 20% equity based on it’s current market value (homeowners must request).
+This type of mortgage insurance cancellation is up to the lender’s discretion.

 - HPA Mandated Mortgage Insurance Removal

-The Homeowner’s Protection Act requires mortgage lenders release home-owners from having to make mortgage insurance payments when 1 of 2 criteria are met:
+The Homeowner’s Protection Act requires mortgage lenders cancel a home-owners mortgage insurance payments under 1 of 3 criteria:

 - Borrower Initiated: Mortgage Insurance payments are removed when the balance of a home loan equals 80% of it’s “original value” (homeowner must request)